theluxaz/Python-EVM/Readme.md

 <!-- USAGE EXAMPLES -->
 ## Usage

 The main program loop is located at run.py.
-You can either run the provided EVM test by setting "TESTING = True" or insert your own bytecode in hex in "hexcode" variable and set "TESTING" to False.
+You can either run the provided EVM tests by setting "TESTING = True" or insert your own bytecode in hex in "hexcode" variable and set "TESTING" to False.

 Please edit the execution context data and transaction data in "run.py" as you see fit for each run.